emmercm/www/src/blog/an-effective-incident-runbook-template.md

 ---

-> ℹ️ This page has been written so that it can be easily copied/pasted to serve as a starting point for an incident runbook.
+> ℹ️ This page has been written to be easily copied/pasted to serve as a starting point for an incident runbook.
 All sections marked as a blockquote, including this introduction, are done so to be easily deletable.
 >
 > ⚠️ This how-to guide expresses the author's opinions, as every how-to guide does.
 There is not a single correct way to write an incident runbook, and not all sections apply to every runbook.
 >
-> ✅ This guide is based on the following tenants.
+> ✅ This guide is based on the following tenets.
 An _incident_ runbook _should_ be:
 >
 > - An ordered list of actions to investigate, _then_ mitigate, and _then_ remediate a specific situation
 > - Something that anyone can (and should) edit as systems change